escodb/design/src/avoiding-excessive-depth.md

 We can see how following this pattern produces a similar result to what we saw above.
 It doesn't seem like sorting by operation depth produced a radically different approach; graph-building decisions are still guided by the relative depth of write groups.
-Since dependency chains in VaultDB are typically short and msot operations have a depth of either 0 or 1, sorting them by depth doesn't meaningfully change the graph building process.
+Since dependency chains in EscoDB are typically short and msot operations have a depth of either 0 or 1, sorting them by depth doesn't meaningfully change the graph building process.
 It just adds delay to the start of the process, since we can't start building the graph until we have information for all operations and we've sorted them.
 It also prevents graphs